LIST: States that have issued stay-at-home orders during the coronavirus pandemic

 Idaho

-Gov. Brad Little announced on Mar.
-25 a “stay-home order” for all of Idaho for the next 21 days.
+Gov. Brad Little announced a stay-home order for all of Idaho to last three weeks.

 The order requires all citizens of the state to self-isolate at home “if you can.”